 In English, the Seven Coloured Earth.
 It is the main tourist attraction in Chamarel, created by basaltic lava formed into clay sand dunes, that have separated into a pallet of seven colours.

 People believed that the dune colours were cast by shadows, however, this is untrue.
 In fact, the colours are real and it is the shadow that is the illusion.

 Casela was by far my most favourite attraction in Mauritius and I would suggest that everyone puts this on the top of their list of things to do!
-With such a substantial amount of vastly different activities, we would suggest dedicating an entire day to enjoy the parks activities, which are great for families or couples.
+With such a substantial amount of different activities, we would suggest dedicating an entire day to enjoy the parks activities, which are great for families, couples or a group of friends.

 Children can enjoy the petting farm, where they can feed and play amongst the animals.
 There are also horse and camel rides as well as various guided interactions with the parks wild cats.

-For a more adrenaline filled activity, Casela offers multiple zip-lining courses and packages that include a bridge crossing and a canyon jump.
-Casela actually holds the record for the longest zip line in the Indian Ocean.
+For a more adrenaline filled activity, Casela holds the record for the longest zip line in the Indian Ocean and offers multiple zip-lining courses and packages that include a bridge crossing and a canyon jump.

 It is common knowledge that the human species was never meant to fly.
 However, we have persisted to create ways in which we can.
 Here are a few things to do in Mauritius that fulfil that childhood dream to one day take to the skies.